zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 The following APIs for mailbox operations are provided by the kernel:

 :c:func:`task_mbox_put()`
-   Sends synchrnonous message to a receiving task, with no waiting.

-:c:func:`task_mbox_put_wait()`
-   Sends synchrnonous message to a receiving task, with unlimited waiting.

-:c:func:`task_mbox_put_wait_timeout()`
-   Sends synchrnonous message to a receiving task, with time limited waiting.
+   Sends synchronous message to a receiving task, with time limited waiting.

 :c:func:`task_mbox_block_put()`
    Sends asynchrnonous message to a receiving task, or to a mailbox queue.